ANDESH97/Cotzero_Charging_Infrastructure/README.md

 # Cotzero_Charging_Infrastructure
 An android app which enables a user to charge his/her Electric Vehicle without the need of a human assitance.
 The app helps user to locate the best nearby charging point and charge his vehicle by simply scanning the QR code.
+(I cannot upload the codes as per the NDA agreement.)

+Backend- Spring Boot.
+Database- MySQL
+HTTP Requests- Retrofit.
+Architecture used- Model-View-ViewModel.
+Security- Spring Security (OAuth) using JWT

 Step 1: Login to your Cotzero User Account, or Register if you are not already registered.